rahmiabi/knights-of-flavor-country/story-plan.md

     + Creates a large blast around the user
   + CAD Laser - mounts on chest
     + Fires a powerful laser in the direction the user is facing
-  + HTL (Holo Tactical lens) - looks like the irl hololens
-    + Aim bot for a limited amount of time

   + DX Drone Strike - char pulls out a Microsoft surface
     + Calls in a drone strike on the selected location that targets the largest unit first
   +